isralduke/thatbook/23-isaiah.md

 > you who are called by the name ‘Israel,’
 > and are descended from Judah,
 > who take oaths in the name of the Lord,
-> and invoke the God of Israel—
+> and invoke the God of Israel —
 > but not in an honest and just manner.
 > <a name="48:2">48:2</a> Indeed, they live in the holy city;
 > they trust in the God of Israel,